seangloverinc/seangloverinc.github.io/_posts/2015-10-23-tech-and-politics-david-graham.md

 </center>
 <br />

 If you’re a technologist like me then you really cringe when you see politicians bungle a technology issue.
 Whether it’s comparing the [internet to a series of tubes](http://knowyourmeme.com/memes/series-of-tubes) or thinking open source will hurt commercial interests, there are plenty of examples of technology issues that are handled poorly by politicians.
 The root cause of this is of course ignorance of how technology works.
-With technology ruling nearly every facet our lives, this ignorance can have serious consequences for a society.
-Many politicians are alarmingly impressionable by biased parties, such as lobbyists paid for by capitalistic entities looking out for their best interests.
+With technology ruling nearly every facet our lives, this ignorance can have serious consequences for our society.
+Many politicians are alarmingly impressionable by biased parties, such as lobbyists paid for by capitalistic entities looking out for their own best interests.
 I have high hopes that David, already a technology enthusiast, will be able implicitly understand many technology issues and help advise his colleagues accordingly.

 <br />
 <center>